How To Use The Capital One Travel Portal

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!

-Capital One Travel is Capital One’s online travel portal, and understanding it is a key part of maximizing the Capital One Venture X Rewards Credit Card.
-In this post I wanted to take an updated look at how the Capital One Travel portal works, especially as the portal has just been extended to a lot more Capital One cardmembers.
+Capital One Travel is Capital One’s online travel portal, and understanding it is a key part of maximizing the Capital One Venture X Rewards Credit Card (review) and Capital One Venture X Business (review).
+In this post I wanted to take an updated look at how the Capital One Travel portal works, including when and how you should use it.

 What is the Capital One Travel portal?